Citosoft/clok/README.md

-# TimeTracker
+# Clok

 A modern, cross-platform desktop application for automatic time tracking and productivity analysis.

-> **Note: TimeTracker is currently in beta testing.
+> **Note: Clok is currently in beta testing.
 While we're working hard to ensure stability, you may encounter occasional bugs or issues.
 Your feedback is valuable in helping us improve the application.**

 ![TimeTracker Screenshot](screenshot.png)